Things you can check

 - Make sure that iCloud Backup includes the kind of information that you’re missing.
 If you restore an iPad from an iPhone backup or vice versa, some data won’t restore.

 - If an app asks for your Apple ID password during the restore process, make sure that you enter it.
-Some apps, like iTunes, need your password before they can restore content purchased in those apps.
+Some apps and services, like the App Store, need your password before they can restore purchased content.
 If you purchased content on multiple Apple IDs, enter the password for each Apple ID when prompted.

 - If the restore process takes a long time to finish, or if you receive an error message, learn what to do.

-- You can also check to see if you have any iTunes backups that may contain the data that’s missing.
+- You can also check to see if you have any backups on your computer that may contain the data that’s missing.